technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 - After submitting all the required inputs, an email notification will be automatically triggered and sent to admin@M365x19277286.onmicrosoft.com

+**Note:** Use your own account credentials (not the MOD Admin account) to proceed.
+In this example, the MOD Admin account was used.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image128.png)